Code-Institute-Submissions/riddle-me-this-5/README.md

   jagger81:~/workspace (master) $ python --version
   Python 3.4.3
   ~~~~
-* Flask Microframework: Flask was used to extend pythons functionality to the frond end.
+* Flask Microframework: Flask was used to extend pythons functionality to the frond end (uses Jinja2 as template engine).
 * Balsamiq: Used to create the below wireframes.
 * Cloud9 IDE used as development environment workspace